-Also, worth noting that the progression on the vocal end from pre-chorus to chorus is insanely good, love the vocal direction for this track.
+Also, worth noting that the progression on the vocal end from the pre-chorus to the chorus is insanely good, love the vocal direction for this track.

-Buzzer Beater being led by electronica isn’t necessarily a bad thing as it is perfectly balanced with the other acoustic elements on it – props to the massive bass line in the 2nd verse, would have love the song to have more of it.
+Buzzer Beater being led by electronica isn’t necessarily a bad thing as it is perfectly balanced with the other acoustic elements on it – props to the massive bass line in the 2nd verse would have loved the song to have more of it.

-His performances have been of a high quality since debut and he has been improving by heaps and bounds with each release.
-His range and technique put him in a different level among the new generation of solo acts – debuted in the late 10s -, and he’s in good company at the top (Makoto Furukawa and Soma Saito share the throne with him).
+His performances have been of high quality since his debut and he has been improving by leaps and bounds with each release.
+His range and technique put him on a different level among the new generation of solo acts – debuted in the late 10s -, and he’s in good company at the top (Makoto Furukawa and Soma Saito share the throne with him).

 His growth as a solo artist has been a delight to follow and seeing how he’s riding on a lot of momentum since HORIZON, and managed to keep it in Rainbow and now in Over, my expectations are insanely high for any upcoming releases of his.